baronsmv/linux-rt-upscaler/README.md

 ## Features

-- **AI‑Powered Upscaling** – Uses the CuNNy (Convolutional upscaling Neural Network) models, trained specifically for high‑quality 2× upscaling of visual novels and illustrations.
+- **AI‑Powered Upscaling** – Uses the CuNNy (Convolutional upscaling Neural Network) models, trained specifically for high‑quality 2x upscaling of visual novels and illustrations.
 - **Complete Model Selection** – Choose from 9 variants, offering a range of quality/performance trade‑offs:
     - `8x32` – Highest quality, slowest.
     - `4x32`
     - `4x24`
     - `4x16`
     - `4x12`
     - `3x12`
     - `fast` – Default.
 Recommended for slow machines.
     - `faster`
     - `veryfast` – Fastest option, lowest quality.
 - **Attach to Any Window** – Either grab the currently active window, select from visible windows or launch a new program and capture its window automatically.
-- **Full‑Screen Output** – The upscaled image is displayed in a transparent overlay that covers your entire monitor, scaled to fill the screen while preserving aspect ratio.
+- **Flexible Output Geometry** – Control the overlay size, scaling mode, offset and borders.
-- **Input Forwarding** – Click, move, and drag on the upscaled image as if you were interacting directly with the original window.
+- **Input Forwarding** – Click, move, and drag on the upscaled image as if interacting directly with the original window.
-- **Hardware Accelerated** – GPU compute via Compushady (Vulkan) works on NVIDIA, AMD, and Intel GPUs.
+- **Hardware Accelerated** – Vulkan compute (Compushady) works on NVIDIA, AMD, and Intel GPUs.
-- **XWayland Compatible** – Runs under Wayland compositors by automatically forcing X11 platform for Qt and disabling Wayland Vulkan extensions.
+- **XWayland Compatible** – Runs under Wayland compositors by automatically forcing X11 platform for Qt.
-- **Low Overhead** – Minimal CPU/GPU usage; the final scaling pass uses hardware Lanczos2 filtering.
+- **Low Overhead** – Final scaling pass uses hardware Lanczos2 filtering.

 ## Requirements

 - GNU/Linux (X11 or Wayland with XWayland)
-- Vulkan-capable GPU from any vendor (NVIDIA, AMD, Intel)
+- Vulkan-capable GPU (NVIDIA, AMD, Intel)
-- Vulkan drivers (`libvulkan-dev` on Debian/Ubuntu)
+- Vulkan drivers (`libvulkan-dev`)
 - X11 development libraries (`libx11-dev`)
-- GCC and basic tools to compile C extensions (`build-essential`).
-- Python 3.8 - 3.13
+- Python 3.8 – 3.13

-### Python 3.14 compatibility

-The current release does not support Python 3.14 due to a low‑level incompatibility with the Vulkan backend.
-If you have Python 3.14 installed, please use a Python 3.13 virtual environment.
-See [this report](https://github.com/baronsmv/linux-rt-upscaler/issues/1) for more details on that.
+> **Python 3.14 compatibility** – Currently not supported due to a low‑level Vulkan backend issue.
+Please use a Python ≤ 3.13 virtual environment if you have Python 3.14 installed.
+See [issue #1](https://github.com/baronsmv/linux-rt-upscaler/issues/1#issuecomment-4069065775) for details.

-We are tracking the issue and will update once compatibility is restored.

 ## Installation